-U.S. citizens interested in adopting children from Monaco should contact Monaco’s Central Authority to inquire about applicable adoption laws and procedures.
-U.S. citizen prospective adoptive parents living in Monaco who would like to adopt a child from the United States or from a third country should also contact Monaco’s Central Authority to determine their status of habitual residence and about applicable laws and procedures.
+Below is the limited adoption information the Department has obtained from the adoption authority of Monaco.
+U.S. citizens interested in adopting children from Monaco should contact the Central Authority of Monaco to inquire about applicable laws and procedures.
+U.S. citizen prospective adoptive parents living in Monaco who would like to adopt a child from the United States or from a third country should also contact Monaco’s Central Authority.
 See contact information below.

-Please visit the Department’s Country Specific Information for more information on travelling to Monaco, and the website of the U.S. Consulate General in Marseille, France for information on consular services.
+Please visit the Department of State’s country pages for more information on traveling to Monaco, provided on France’s country page, and the Consulate in Marseille’s website for information on consular services.

-WARNING: In the case of an intercountry adoption by U.S. citizens being approved by Monaco’s Central Authority, the consular officer will send a letter (referred to as an “Article 5 Letter”) to Monaco’s Central Authority where all Convention requirements are met and the consular officer determines that the child appears eligible to immigrate to the United States.
-This letter will inform the Central Authority that the parents are eligible and suited to adopt, that all indications are that the child may enter and reside permanently in the United States, and that the U.S. Central Authority agrees that the adoption may proceed.
+The consular officer will send a letter (referred to as an “Article 5/17 Letter”) to Monaco’s Central Authority in any intercountry adoption involving U.S. citizen adoptive parents and a child from Monaco if all Convention requirements are met and the child appears eligible to immigrate to the United States.
+This letter will inform the Monaco’s Central Authority that the parents are suitable and eligible to adopt, that the child appears eligible to enter and reside permanently in the United States and that the U.S. Central Authority agrees that the adoption may proceed.

 5 Rue Colonel Bellando de Castro